pranita-s/website/content/home/about.md

 I am currently a Graduate student in Computer Science at NC State University.
 I have 2 years of industry experience at Mphasis R & D NEXT Labs.
 I was selected among top 10 across the country to win an internship at the NEXT Labs.
 During the tenure, I have been involved in Machine Learning, NLP, Distributed and Parallel Platforms.
 I also presented figment of my work at Woman Who Code Conference 2017, Bangalore,India.

 I have primarily work with Python and R languages, AWS and Apache Spark.
 In my free time, I like to paint, water color being my favourite medium.
-I am particularly inspired by Joyce Faukler and her work in painting cut crystal and glass.
+I am particularly inspired by Joyce Faulknor and her work in painting cut crystal and glass.